The Disappearance of Tom Nero

 Out of curiosity, you try to lift your left hand.
 You can see where it lays, pudgy and fleshy, a white-pink lump, quiescent, on your thigh.
 You communicate with your brain to your fingers, to your pinky, to twitch, to spasm, but nothing happens . . .

-. . .and I went slam-shut quiet and something turned in my stomach like a key in a lock and something hot grew in my throat and my face started to prickle and I said . . .
+. . . and I went slam-shut quiet and something turned in my stomach like a key in a lock and something hot grew in my throat and my face started to prickle . . .

 I do not know if it is a curse, or a lullaby.